SummaryRead the full fact sheet

 The heart is surrounded by a flexible two-layered membrane called the pericardium.
 The two layers are separated by a thin slick of fluid that allows the layers to glide easily over each other.
-The role of the pericardium includes keeping the heart in place and protecting it from catching secondary infections.
+The role of the pericardium includes keeping the heart in place and protecting it from infection and friction.